marksmithson/mark.smithson.me/blog/2021-11-15/index.md

 ## Referencing Pulumi Outputs

-It is possible to reference the outputs of other pulumi components within the function.
+We can reference the outputs of other Pulumi components within the function.
 This can be useful to embed configuration within the code.

 ```ts
 const output = pulumi.output("an output value");